Neuro-Oncology

 • 19S-IgM fluorescent treponemal antibody-absorption |

-Other tests as clinically indicated include chest radiography for pneumonia alba, complete blood count for leukemoid reaction, blood smear and Coombs test for hemolytic anemia, platelet count, liver function tests for hepatitis, urinalysis for hematuria and proteinuria, and HIV/TORCH titers.
+Other tests, as clinically indicated, include chest radiography for pneumonia alba, complete blood count for leukemoid reaction, blood smear and Coombs test for hemolytic anemia, platelet count, liver function tests for hepatitis, urinalysis for hematuria and proteinuria, and HIV/TORCH titers.

-Due to the diagnostic limitations of congenital syphilis, the Centers for Disease Control and Prevention developed treatment recommendations based on clinical scenarios (46).
-Management decisions are based on the following: (1) identifying the syphilis in the mother; (2) comparing the maternal (at delivery) and infant nontreponemal serologic titers by using the same test and preferably the same laboratory; (3) determining the adequacy of maternal treatment for syphilis; and (4) determining if the infant has clinical, laboratory, or radiological evidence of syphilis (10).
+Due to the diagnostic limitations of congenital syphilis, the CDC developed treatment recommendations based on clinical scenarios (52).
+Management decisions are based on the following: (1) identifying syphilis in the mother; (2) comparing the maternal (at delivery) and infant nontreponemal serologic titers by using the same test and preferably the same laboratory; (3) determining the adequacy of maternal treatment for syphilis; and (4) determining if the infant has clinical, laboratory, or radiological evidence of syphilis (11).

 (1) Symptomatic infants with proven disease, as demonstrated by (A) evidence of active disease on physical, radiological, or laboratory examination, or (B) the placenta, umbilical cord, or body fluids are positive for treponemes using specific fluorescent treponemal antibody staining or darkfield examination.